Using Git, GitHub, and GitHub Classroom for Courses

 As soon as students do their first push you can start looking at their code.
 You can review it in GitHub or you can clone the student repos to your local machine.

-If you checked the “Enable feedback pull request` when you created the assignment, you will also get a pull request for each student.
+when you created the assignment, you will also get a pull request for each student.
 This will allow you to link directly to their code like a normal pull request to provide feedback if they have questions.
-They

-8.2 Github Command Line Interface
+7.2 Using the Github Command Line Interface to Clone Assignments

 See Using GitHub Classroom with GitHub CLI for information on using CLI with GitHub Classroom.

-To install the GitHub Classroom extension, run
+To install the GitHub Classroom extension, go to the terminal window and run

-gh extension install github/gh-classroom.
+gh extension install github/gh-classroom

 zStudent_repos

-.- Enter the command
+- Enter the command

 gh classroom clone student-repos